IK Start

-Idrettsklubben Start (or simply IK Start) is a Norwegian football club from the city of Kristiansand that currently plays in the Norwegian First Division, the second tier of the Norwegian football league system.
+Idrettsklubben Start (or simply IK Start) is a Norwegian football club from the city of Kristiansand that currently plays in the Eliteserien, the top tier of the Norwegian football league system.
 The club was founded on 19 September 1905.
 The club's current head coach is Azar Karadas.
 The team plays in yellow jerseys, black shorts and socks at home, and black jerseys, yellow shorts and socks away.

 They play their home matches at Sør Arena, opened in 2007.
 Before moving to Sør Arena, IK Start played their games at Kristiansand Stadion.
 The team’s official supporter club, “Tigerberget,” existed until 2017, when the IK Start board decided to discontinue having an official supporter club.